Configuration

 parallel = true

-# Maximum number of concurrent downloads
+# Maximum number of parallel downloads.

 parallel_limit = 4